Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization: Cut FEM Discretization and Ghost Penalty Stabilization

 where $\phi_i$ is the $i$-th function of the local basis.
 The sum is taken over the $q(K)$ quadrature points $x_q$, with $J(x_q)$ being the Jacobian determinant at $q$th quadrature point, and $\omega_q$ the quadrature weight.
+Here and throughout the paper, we use $\nabla_x$ to denote the gradient with respect to the physical coordinates $x$, whereas $\nabla_\xi$ denotes the gradient with respect to the coordinates $\xi$ of the reference cell.